Flexible Benefit Enrolment and Rules

 Flexible Credits and Options Overview

-The flexible group benefit plan is comprised of three components.
+The flexible group benefit plan is comprised of three components: flexible options and spending accounts, core benefits, and voluntary benefits.
 Each benefit component has a variety of options to choose that best suits individual needs.

 Flex Options and Spending Accounts